Refine your search for walks in Col du Schaeferthal (1224m)

 The Hohneck massif, between Grande Vallée and Petite Vallée de Munster

 Not to be missed!
 This is one of the most iconic and famous hikes in the Vosges.
-The landscapes and views of the entire Vosges mountains, the Black Forest and even the Alps (on a clear day) are simply magnificent.
+The landscapes and views of the entire Vosges mountain range, the Black Forest and even the Alps (on a clear day) are simply magnificent.
 If you're lucky, you may even spot chamois on the slopes of Hohneck, so don't forget your binoculars!

 Walks near Col du Schaeferthal (1224m)